facebookexperimental/MIRAI/documentation/DeveloperGuide.md

 `alias mirai="DYLD_LIBRARY_PATH=$(rustc --print sysroot)/lib ~/mirai/target/debug/mirai"`

 You can then run mirai as if it were rustc, because it is in fact rustc, just with an added plug in.

+### On a crate

-To run mirai via cargo, as if it were rustc, first do `cargo install --force --path  ~/mirai` then set the `RUSTC_WRAPPER` environment variable to `mirai`.
+To run mirai on a crate, as if it were rustc, just set the `RUSTC_WRAPPER` environment variable to the path of `mirai`.

-When running `RUSTC_WRAPPER=mirai cargo build` on a crate make sure to either:
+When running `RUSTC_WRAPPER=~/mirai/target/debug/mirai cargo build` on a crate make sure to either:
 1. Set Rust to use the same nightly as MIRAI in the crate's directory (via `rustup override`, or by linking to MIRAI's [rust-toolchain](https://github.com/facebookexperimental/MIRAI/blob/master/rust-toolchain) file).
 2. Or set `DYLD_LIBRARY_PATH=/Users/$USER/.rustup/toolchains/nightly-YYYY-MM-DD-x86_64-apple-darwin/lib/` before running